Here’s how we're working to design an education system that supports all students to succeed.

 - The Raikes Foundation is convening researchers, legislators, advocates, educators, and funders across the field to correct longstanding inequities in school finance and resources at the state and local levels.

-- We also support efforts to empower policymakers and advocates to learn more about the science of learning and development to lead meaningful change in our education system at the state and local levels.
+- We also support efforts to help policymakers and advocates learn more about the science of learning and development so they can lead change efforts at the state and local levels.